-BHEL Withdraws Acceptance of Letter of Intent for 800 MW Anuppur Thermal Power Project
+BHEL Withdraws Acceptance of LOI for 800 MW Anuppur Thermal Power Project

-Bharat Heavy Electricals Limited officially withdrew its acceptance of the Letter of Intent from MB Power (Madhya Pradesh) Limited for the 1x800 MW Anuppur Thermal Power Project on April 17, 2026.
-The withdrawal occurred after the formal contract could not be executed within the agreed timeline despite multiple discussions and extensions, marking the end of an eight-month period since the original LOI acceptance in September 2025.
+Bharat Heavy Electricals Limited has withdrawn its acceptance of the Letter of Intent from MB Power (Madhya Pradesh) Limited for the supply of equipment for the 1x800 MW Anuppur Thermal Power Project.
+The withdrawal follows the inability to execute a formal contract within the agreed timeline despite multiple discussions and extensions.
+The development was communicated to stock exchanges under Regulation 30 of SEBI regulations.

 *this image is generated using AI for illustrative purposes only.

 Bharat Heavy Electricals Limited (BHEL) has officially withdrawn its acceptance of the Letter of Intent from MB Power (Madhya Pradesh) Limited for a major thermal power project.
-The company informed stock exchanges on April 17, 2026, about this significant development in its project portfolio under regulatory compliance requirements.
+The company informed stock exchanges about this significant development in its project portfolio under regulatory compliance requirements.

 Project Details and Timeline